BenjaminWolfe/dotfiles/README.md

 - [Tableau][tableau]'s Homebrew cask is outdated.
 Use their download page instead.
 - [Toggl Track][toggl] is only available on the App Store.
+- If you're using the Insta360 Link camera, you'll have to [download that controller][insta360-link].
 - You'll want to install **Chrome apps** like Messenger and possibly YouTube Music.

 ## License: Ableton Live Suite 11